 MI9: ESCAPE AND EVASION

-A Thrilling History of MI9 - the WWII organisation that engineered the escape of Allied forces behind enemy lines
+A Thrilling History of MI9 - the Secret Service that engineered the escape of Allied forces behind enemy lines in WWII....

 When Allied fighters were trapped behind enemy lines, one branch of military intelligence helped them escape: MI9.
 The organization set up clandestine routes that zig-zagged across Nazi-occupied Europe, enabling soldiers and airmen to make their way home.
 Secret agents and resistance fighters risked their lives and those of their families to hide the men.